CanarysAutomations/User-Contribution-Activity/README.md

 - `read:org – to list organization members`

-- `repo – to analyze repository activity`
+- `repo – required only if the organization contains private repositories`

 ## 🔧 GitHub Action Inputs